Are you looking for the best knowledge base examples?

 Dropbox

 If customers find no option resonating with them at the top of the page, Dropbox also has a search bar to make it easier to find relevant topics.
-On scrolling down, there are a couple of columns: one with cards for popular topics and the other with a typical FAQ list.
-In addition, there is a related articles section and a quick way to contact the customer support team if a user fails to find helpful content.
+On scrolling down, there are a couple of columns: one with cards for popular issues and the other with a typical FAQ list.

 Key Takeaways

-• Determine which customer complaints are common, and place their solutions somewhere the users find with ease.
+- Determine which customer complaints are common and place their solutions somewhere the users find with ease.

 Mailchimp

-It is a tool with many features and integrates with over 200 other web applications to help streamline the email marketing process, which indicates its knowledge base is quite extensive.
-Mailchimp has a great customer-focused knowledge base that goes the extra mile for its users.
-Their knowledge base lists the most popular guides and tutorials first, with a search bar right above it.
-Users can find help by topics, register for a live session, or watch on-demand recordings.
+It is a tool with many features and integrates with over 200 other web applications to help streamline the email marketing process, indicating its extensive knowledge base.
+Mailchimp has a tremendous customer-focused knowledge base that goes the extra mile for its users.

 Key Takeaways

-• It is best to use small steps in lists to break information for better understanding.
+- It is best to use small steps in lists to break information for better understanding.

-• Large knowledge bases like Mailchimp’s should have content categorization and optimal linking.
+- Large knowledge bases like Mailchimp’s should have content categorization and optimal linking.

 Canva